Beyazıt massacre

-The Beyazıt massacre (Beyazıt katliamı) or 16 March massacre (16 Mart katliamı) of 16 March 1978 was the massacre of students at Istanbul University, in which 7 died and 41 were injured.
-The university was attacked with a bomb and gunfire.
+The Beyazıt massacre (Beyazıt katliamı) or 16 March massacre (16 Mart katliamı) of 16 March 1978 was the massacre of students at Istanbul University, in which 7 died and 41 were injured in a bomb-and gun attack.
 The head of the Istanbul branch of the Grey Wolves, Orhan Çakıroğlu, was sentenced to 11 years in 1980; he was released on appeal in 1982.
 After the 30-year statute of limitations expired the mother of one of the shooters admitted his involvement, and said he had received orders from a police officer.
 A witness said the police did not pursue the attackers at the scene.